Subscribe to updates

 Inner North East London Joint Health Overview and Scrutiny Committee (INEL JHOSC) - Wednesday 14th January 2026 7.00 p.m.

-The Inner North East London Joint Health Overview and Scrutiny Committee is scheduled to meet on Wednesday 14 January 2026.
-The meeting's agenda includes discussions on the future of Richard House Children's Hospice, a general health update, and a financial overview from NHS North East London.
-Additionally, the committee will consider a scrutiny report.
+The Inner North East London Joint Health Overview and Scrutiny Committee met on 14 January 2026 to discuss the closure of Richard House Children's Hospice, receive health and finance updates, and review a scrutiny report.
+The meeting also covered broader health system strategies and provider updates.

 Richard House Children's Hospice

-A report is scheduled to be presented regarding the closure of Richard House Children's Hospice.
-The Trustees of the hospice made the decision to close and enter administration on 7 December, with the Integrated Care Board (ICB) being notified on 18 December.
-The ICB has been working with Haven House Children's Hospice to support families affected by the closure.
-A detailed transition plan has been agreed with Haven House, which includes continued 24/7 end-of-life nursing care, on-site respite, counselling, and support for bereaved families.
-Hospice at Home services are also planned to be provided to all Richard House families from 1 April 2026.
-The report notes that while a group of parents is keen to reinstate services, the administration process is underway, making reversal almost impossible.
-The priority is to ensure the safe transfer of families and establish a sustainable model for children's hospice provision in north east London, with new commissioning arrangements expected from 1 April 2027.
+A report was scheduled to provide an update on the position and transitional arrangements concerning Richard House Children's Hospice.
+The Trustees of the hospice made the decision to close and enter administration on 7 December 2025.
+The Integrated Care Board (ICB) has been working with Haven House Children's Hospice to support families previously under Richard House's care.
+This transition plan includes continued 24/7 end-of-life nursing care, on-site respite, counselling, and emotional support.
+Hospice at Home services are planned to be provided from 1 April 2026.
+The report was expected to address the ongoing administration process and efforts to establish a sustainable model for children's hospice provision in north east London.

 Health Update